 Parents – please bring snacks/picnic to suit children under 7 years..

-For further details and BOOKING please email Julia on email@example.com
+For further details about BOOKING please email Julia on email@example.com

 giving preferred date and the numbers of adults and children you would like to take part plus all contact details.